nlarios/amazing-co/ReadME.md

 An Integration test for each API call was implemented.
 The tests are in AmazingControllerIntegrationTests in amazing-application module

+It was a conscious decision not to implement any Unit test, because the service aren't complicated enough.
+So every case is covered with integration tests.

 ## Future steps

 The next step in order to make this solution even better, is to cache the results of our queries in a redis cache.
 This is why I included a redis docker container in the docker-compose file.